|

 Hastings and Jacob Mitchell, beginning corner running..."
 This was a

-cash purchase of land and had nothing to do with Daniel's earlier military
+cash purchase of land and had nothing to do with the earlier "Daniel

 bounty land grant from NC.
 The big spring came to be known as